The following rules and restrictions apply to adding new columns to a column-partitioned table.

 If you do not specify an INTO clause and you add a single column that does not currently exist for a column-partitioned table, the column being added is added as a new column partition consisting of only that column.

-Vantage assigns the new column partition a column partition number that is not currently in use.
-If no column partition number is available, the system returns an error to the requestor.
+Teradata Database assigns the new column partition a column partition number that is not currently in use.
+If no column partition number is available, Teradata Database returns an error to the requestor.

 The format for the new column is system-determined and defined with autocompression by default.

 You can specify either AUTO COMPRESS or NO AUTO COMPRESS for a new column partition added to a table if the specification is not preceded by INTO.

 Adding a Group of Columns as a Partition Without Using INTO